Quantum Non-Linear Bandit Optimization: Preliminaries

-A quantum algorithm works by applying a sequence of unitary operators to an input quantum state.
-In many cases, the quantum algorithms may have access to input data via unitary operators called \emph{quantum oracles}.
-This operator can be accessed multiple times by a quantum algorithm.
-Hence, the \emph{quantum query complexity} of a quantum algorithm is defined as the number of a quantum oracle used by the quantum algorithm.
-We refer readers to \cite{NC10} for more detailed introduction to quantum computing.

-\textbf{Quantum Noisy Function Oracle.} Our quantum non-linear bandit optimization setting follows that of the quantum multi-arm bandits works in \cite{WZL+23}.
+\textbf{Quantum Noisy Function Oracle.} Our quantum non-linear bandit optimization setting follows that of the quantum multi-armed bandits in \cite{WZL+23}.
 In the quantum realm, each input $\vx$ is associated with a quantum sampling oracle.
-This oracle follows quantum sampling oracle (see \Cref{def:sampling_oracle}) and encodes the distribution of the corresponding noisy function value.
-More formally, let $Y_\vx$ be the random variable of the noisy function value corresponding to \Cref{eq:noisy_func_op} with input $\vx$, and let $\Omega_\vx$ be the finite sample space of this distribution.
+This oracle follows quantum sampling oracle (see appendix) and encodes the distribution of the corresponding noisy function value.
+More formally, let $Y_\vx$ be the random variable of the noisy function value with input $\vx$, and let $\Omega_\vx$ be the finite sample space of this distribution.
 Then the sampling oracle for the noisy function value with input $\vx$ is defined as:

 where $|\psi_y\>$ is an arbitrary quantum state for each $y$.
+More detailed discussions on the justification of quantum oracles' feasibility and the relationships between them and their classical counterparts can be found in appendix.

+\textbf{Quantum Mean Estimation.} For estimating the mean of an unknown distribution, we will use the following quantum Monte Carlo mean estimator as in \cite{WZL+23,WGAW23,DLV+23}: \begin{lemma}[Quantum Monte Carlo mean estimator \cite{Mon15}] Given the access to a quantum sampling oracle $\mathcal{O}_Y$ (and its inverse $\mathcal{O}_Y^\dagger$) that encodes the distribution of a random variable $Y$, as defined in Eq. \eqref{eq:noisy_func_value}.